Skip to content

 Not every baby water filter removes PFAS, and the label rarely tells you the truth.
 A filter is only proven to reduce these "forever chemicals" if it is certified to NSF/ANSI 58 (reverse osmosis), NSF/ANSI 53 (carbon health-effects), or the NSF/ANSI P473 protocol written specifically for PFOA and PFOS.
 Reverse osmosis is the most reliable, removing over 90% of both.
 EPA finalized an enforceable limit of 4 parts per trillion for PFOA and PFOS in 2024, but set the health goal at zero.
 For formula water, the target is the lowest level you can reach, not just legal compliance.

-Here's the problem parents run into.
-You buy a pitcher, see the word "filters," and assume the water going into the bottle is clean.
-But PFOA and PFOS are small, slippery, water-loving molecules.
-Ordinary activated carbon catches some and misses others, and a saturated cartridge can release what it already trapped.
-Meanwhile a newborn drinks about 150 mL of water per kilogram of body weight every day (the basis for our newborn threshold), several times an adult's rate per pound.
-Contaminated formula water hits a body that cannot yet clear these chemicals.
+Here's the trap parents fall into.
+You buy a pitcher, you see the word "filters," and you assume the water going into the bottle is clean.
+But PFOA and PFOS are small, slippery molecules that love staying dissolved in water.
+Ordinary activated carbon catches some of them and misses others.
+A saturated cartridge can even let go of what it already trapped.
+Meanwhile a newborn drinks 146 mL of water per kilogram of body weight in the first month of life (the basis for our newborn threshold), several times an adult's rate per pound.
+That water lands in a body that cannot yet clear these chemicals.

-This is the gap between a filter that markets PFAS removal and one that has actually been tested for it.
-Below is what the certifications mean, why standard pitchers fall short, and which technology reaches the level a formula-fed newborn needs.
+So there's a gap between a filter that markets PFAS removal and one that's actually been tested for it.
+Here's what the certifications mean, why standard pitchers fall short, and which technology gets you where a formula-fed newborn needs to be.

 EPA's 2024 PFAS drinking-water rule set the first enforceable national limits: 4 parts per trillion (ppt) each for PFOA and PFOS.
 Crucially, EPA set the health goal (the MCLG) at zero for both, meaning no exposure is considered risk-free.
 The table below shows how far the legal number sits from the health target for a newborn.

-Two points matter here.
-First, neither PFOA nor PFOS has a row we can honestly fill with a positive "safe" number for a newborn, because the health goal is zero.
-Second, EPA's own interim health advisory (EPA, 2024) for PFOA is 0.004 ppt, roughly 1,000 times below the enforceable 4 ppt limit (0.02 ppt for PFOS, about 200 times below).
-The legal limit reflects what utilities can feasibly measure and treat, not the point at which these chemicals stop mattering for an infant.
+Two things to notice.
+Neither PFOA nor PFOS gets a positive "safe" number in that last column for a newborn, because the health goal is zero and we won't invent one.
+And EPA's own interim health advisory (EPA 2022 interim health advisory, retained for historical reference) for PFOA is 0.004 ppt, roughly 1,000 times below the enforceable 4 ppt limit.
+For PFOS the advisory is 0.02 ppt, about 200 times below.
+The legal limit describes what utilities can measure and treat.
+It doesn't describe the point where these chemicals stop mattering to an infant.

 Which NSF Certifications Actually Mean a Filter Removes PFAS?